MAKING GODS FOR MEN (Part 2)

 Beloved, you need to be extremely careful with your words while ministering to God’s people.
-You must never fail to make it very clear to people that you are not the healer, the deliverer, the saviour or the miracle-worker, but Jesus Christ.
+You must never fail to make it very clear to people that you are not the healer, the deliverer, the saviour or the miracle-worker, but Jesus Christ is.

-Unlike Moses, your words must never suggest that you are the one doing the supernatural works, but rather it is God working through you.
+Unlike Moses, your words must never suggest that you are the one doing the supernatural works, but rather it is God working in you and through you.

 After the miraculous healing of the man who was lame from his mother’s womb at the gate of the temple, consider the attitude and declaration of Peter when the people were greatly amazed, looking at him and John as gods.

 12 So when Peter saw it, he responded to the people: “Men of Israel, why do you marvel at this?
 Or why look so intently at us, as though by our own power or godliness we had made this man walk?